abhisek2004/SmartCare-Ninjas-Sih-2024/README.md

 *Current Status and Future Needs:*
 The National Informatics Centre (NIC) has developed some modules addressing these areas, but their implementation in Delhi has not yet commenced.
 A hospital-based solution that integrates these modules with city-wide systems is crucial to achieving comprehensive improvements in hospital operations and resource management.

+*Conclusion:*
+A robust technological solution that addresses queuing models, bed availability, admission processes, and inventory management will significantly enhance hospital efficiency and patient care.
+Integration with city-wide modules will further ensure that hospitals can effectively coordinate with other healthcare providers, improving overall healthcare delivery.